eileenkopp/DS4002-Project1/README.md

 - Run the preprocessing script:
     - in your IDE (ex: vscode), open up the project and your terminal
     - make sure you have python3 downloaded on your computer
-    - if you don't have them already, download our software dependencies:
+    - if you don't have them already, download our software dependencies (listed above)
-        - scikit learn
-        - pandas
     - run: python3 preprocess_data.py
         - this cleans the data and labels crime categores for training
 - Run the model:
     - run: python3 model.py
         - this trains, validates, and tests the model, outputting the results to the terminal
+- Run the significance / evaluation script:
+    - run: python3 evaluate_model.py
-- Interpret your results from the terminal output.
+- Interpret your results from the figures produced in the output folder.